cbartlett/vagrant-pokenum/README.md

 * create a PHP shared object (compile it to a `pokenum.so` file)
 * configure php.ini

-... pokenum-in-a-box (ok it's just a `Vagrantfile`) does the above.
+... this does the above.
 Now you can automatically top into pokenum results as a PHP array.

-For the cynical internet techies out there: Ok!
-I admit.
-This is nothing special.
-It's just vagrant doing a chef-solo run.

 ## Why